esm-dev/modern-monaco/README.md

 # esm-monaco

-A Code Editor powered by monaco-editor-core with radical ESM support.
+A Web Code Editor powered by [monaco-editor-core](https://www.npmjs.com/package/monaco-editor-core) with radical ESM support.
 Core features include:

 - ESM only, load dependencies on demand, no `MonacoEnvironment` required.
 - Using [Shiki](https://shiki.style) for syntax highlighting with tons of themes and grammars.
 - Pre-highlighting code with Shiki and load the editor.js in background.
 - Support **server-side rendering(SSR)** with hydration in client side.
 - Virtual File System(VFS) for multiple files editing.
-- Automatically loading `.d.ts` from [esm.sh](https://esm.sh) for type checking.
+- Automatically loading `.d.ts` from [esm.sh](https://esm.sh) CDN for type checking.
 - Using [import maps](https://github.com/WICG/import-maps) to resolving **bare specifier** import in JavaScript/TypeScript.
+- Partly support VSCode `window` APIs like `showInputBox`, `showQuickPick`, etc.
 - Embedded languages(importmap/CSS/JavaScript) with LSP support in HTML.
 - Inline `html` and `css` highlight in JavaScript/TypeScript.
 - Auto-closing HTML/JSX tags.

 Planned features:

-- [ ] add import maps codelens (search NPM packages, update package version, etc.)
-- [ ] add vscode `window` like API (showInputBox, showErrorMessage, etc.)
 - [ ] support Emmet
 - [ ] enable LSP for inline `html` and `css` in JavaScript/TypeScript